Microwave spectroscopy: History

 The ammonia molecule NH3 is shaped like a pyramid 0.38 Å in height, with an equilateral triangle of hydrogens forming the base.The nitrogen situated on the axis has two equivalent equilibrium positions above and below the triangle of hydrogens, and this raises the possibility of the nitrogen tunneling up and down, through the plane of the H-atoms.
 In 1932 Dennison et al. ... analyzed the vibrational energy of this molecule and concluded that the vibrational energy would be split into pairs by the presence of these two equilibrium positions.
-The next year Wright and Randall observed ... a splitting of 0.67 cm–1 in far infrared lines, corresponding to ν = 20 GHz, the value predicted by theory.In 1934 Cleeton and Williams ... constructed a grating echelette spectrometer in order to measure this splitting directly, thereby beginning the field of microwave spectroscopy.
+The next year Wright and Randall observed ... a splitting of 0.67 cm–1 in far infrared lines, corresponding to a frequency of 20 GHz, the value predicted by theory.
+In 1934 Cleeton and Williams ... constructed a grating echelle spectrometer in order to measure this splitting directly, thereby beginning the field of microwave spectroscopy.
 They observed a somewhat asymmetric absorption line with a maximum at 24 GHz and a full width at half height of 12 GHz.